GOALCLEOPATRA/MLM/README.md

 - Information retrieval (IR)
 - Location estimation (LE)

 IR+LE is an architecture for a baseline multitask learning system with two objectives to learn on multiple modalities and languages.
-The pipeline for IR extends a system proposed by Marin et al for cross-modal retrieval: http://im2recipe.csail.mit.edu/im2recipe-journal.pdf
+The pipeline for IR extends a system proposed by Marin et al for cross-modal information retrieval: http://im2recipe.csail.mit.edu/im2recipe-journal.pdf